maierfelix/POGOserver/README.md

 first go to [API Console](https://console.developers.google.com)

-When you see allot of colums select the colum Google Maps Javascript.
+When you see allot of colums select the colum Google Maps Javascript Api.

 ![](http://appworks.nl/wp-content/uploads/2016/03/google-api-console.jpg)